HIV drugs touted as weapon in war on coronavirus - France 24

 A liquid made with honeysuckle and flowering plants used in traditional medicine was initially claimed to "inhibit" the virus, sparking frenzied buying in China.

-But Chinese state media later sounded a more cautionary note, as researchers warned of potential side effects from the medicine.
+But Chinese state media later sounded a more cautionary note, as researchers warned of potential side effects.

 In India, where there are three reported confirmed cases, the government has touted ancient homeopathy and Ayurveda remedies as the answer.